 You said the Bible contains “several books whose authors are unknown.”
-You have no specific examples, so how am I supposed to address such vague balderash?
+You have no specific examples, so how am I supposed to address such vague balderdash?
 You think repeating a myth over and over will make it true?
-This is why islam can only be defended by war, deceit and lies – it’s a religion grown on a tissue of lies.
+This is why Islam can only be defended by war, deceit and lies – it’s a religion grown on a tissue of lies.

 1. Since your Quran appeals to the authenticity of the New Testament, you have no justification to reject it.

 2. Since the Gospel was existing and authentic long before the Quran and during its time, you can’t tell us that the Gospel is now lost or “forged.”

 3. Since Allah says we Christians must judge the Quran by the Gospel, it means, every time the Quran contradicts the Bible, we must go with the Bible as the older authority.